Redocly/redocly-cli/docs/index.md

 :::success Tip
-You can also [extend](./resources/custom-rules.md) the functionality of Redocly OpenAPI CLI by dynamically adding or removing content during the bundling process using decorators or by defining your own rules to validate OpenAPI definitions
+You can also [extend](./resources/custom-rules.md) the functionality of Redocly OpenAPI CLI by dynamically adding or removing content during the bundling process using decorators or by defining your own rules to validate OpenAPI definitions.
 :::

 ## Features